spatialos/UnrealGDK/SpatialGDK/Documentation/content/generating-a-snapshot.md

 You need to regenerate snapshots when:
 1. Generating schema for a new class.
-1. Modifying replicated properties or RPCs for any class who's schema was previously generated.
+1. Modifying replicated properties or RPC signatures for any class whose schema was previously generated.
 1. Placing or removing replicated actors in the level.
 1. Modifying replicated values on placed replicated actors.
 1. Adding or removing a singleton class.